f2152026/f215-digital-design-dd-2026-verilog-labs-pkpkachuu/README.md

 #VERILOG LABS

-if you have stumbled upon this repo, g'day, 7 minutes, is all i can spare
+if you have stumbled upon this repo, g'day, spare 7 minutes  :)
 ```text
 ⠀⠀⠀⠀⠀⠀⠀⣠⣤⣾⣿⣿⣿⣿⣿⣶⣄⡀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⢠⠛⠋⠉⠛⠋⠛⠛⠙⠿⣿⣷⠀⠀⠀⠀⠀⠀⠀